Skip to cookie consent Skip to main content

 An older man riding a bicycle on a wooded bike path.

-If you have joint pain or mobility issues, it’s important to contact an orthopaedic expert who specializes in treating conditions that affect the muscles, bones, joints, and connective tissues.
+You may be able to manage joint paint at home, but if your joint pain is worsening or it’s seriously impacting your quality of life, an orthopaedic expert who specializes in treating conditions that affect the muscles, bones, joints, and connective tissues can help you.

 Some of the reasons to see an orthopaedic surgeon include: